|Permanent UK Resident|

-Rent guarantee insurance covers your lost rent if your tenants do not pay you, which is essential if you rely on your rental income to pay your mortgage, that monthly rental payment from your tenants is essential.
+Rent guarantee insurance covers your lost rent if your tenants don't pay you.
+If you rely on your rental income to pay your mortgage, that monthly rental payment from your tenants is essential.

-Lost rent if your property is unsafe to let, or vacant periods
+Lost rent if your property's unsafe to let, or vacant periods

 Claims made within the first 90 days of your policy

-Claims not reported quickly enough, e.g. within 60 days
+Claims not reported quickly enough (for example, within 60 days)

 Claims against tenants who have a history of defaulting on their rent